 Silver Mountain, South Dakota

 Other than a few battle fields, National Parks and related historical sites South Dakota does not have a great deal to offer the average traveler.
 But mountain riders are not the average traveler and Silver Mountain is not your average park.
-After leaving the town of Kellogg in a gondola (which happens to be America’s longest) you find yourself 3400 ft above town.
+After leaving the town of Kellogg in a gondola (which happens to be America’s longest) you find yourself 3400 ft above town where you can stay in lodges wtih commercial kitchen faucets installed.
 What you find in front of you, or beneath you as it may be, is a long downhill run over ever changing terrain.
 While you may be tempted to turn around and take the ride all the way back to the top for another run you should not overlook the blue trails.
 These shorter, easier trails may be designed for beginners, but they offer everyone the ability to experience short bursts of adrenaline multiple times per day.

 Trestle Bike Park, Colorado

 It should come as no surprise that the Region’s top pick is high atop the Rocky Mountains.
 What will surprise you is just how impressive the entire operation is.
 From manicured runs, jump lines, new trails and expanded lifts this is definitely worth a visit, even if you’ve been there before.
 Of course, being in the Rocky Mountains means extreme vertical elevations – 1700 ft to be exact.